hyrise/hyrise/src/lib/operators/jit_operator/specialization/llvm/README.md

 ## Porting to a new LLVM version

-When porting to a new LLVM version, these files need to pe replaced by the corresponding files in the new LLVM release and the same (or equivallent) changes need to be applied manually.
+When porting to a new LLVM version, these files need to pe replaced by the corresponding files in the new LLVM release and the same (or equivalent) changes need to be applied manually.
 To make this easier this directory contains a diff for each file that document the necessary changes.